gustavos86/gustavos86.github.io/_posts/2024-06-22-Setup-user-profile-in-AWS-CLI.md

 tags: [aws, cli]     # TAG names should always be lowercase
 ---

+**IMPORTANT**
+*The outputs shown here were taken from a temporary AWS account which has now been deleted*

 # Install AWS CLI

 Refer to official AWS documentation [Install or update to the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)